tumblr/TMTumblrSDK/README.md

 ### App client

 The second method is the App Client, a class that allows you to facilate communication to Tumblr via the Tumblr App installed on the phone.
 The App Client provides a series of methods, each of which will launch the Tumblr App, passing the necessary parameters to perform a specific function.
-When the function is completed, the Tumblr App will return the user to your app.
+When launching the Tumblr app to make a post, the Tumblr App will return the user to your app if you include the correct success and cancel parameters.
 The benefit of the App Client is that it requires very little programming on your part and does not require any user authentication (they are already authenticated in the Tumblr App).
 In addition, it always uses the latest functionality in the Tumblr app to perform the desired function so you don't have to keep your app up to date.
 You might use the App Client when you want to enable a user to post an image to Tumblr using the Post Form in the Tumblr App, thus allowing them to edit the image using Tumblr's tools.

 The `TMTumblrAppClient` class provides a simple interface for interacting with